- [Tone generator]

 - a phone-line

-Fig. 5: schematic of the volume control + 900 Hz filter
+Fig. 5: Schematic of the volume control and 900 Hz band-pass filter

 Note that this implies that text that is transmitted by a Feld-Hellschreiber, is not only output to the phone line or a radio transmitter: it is also printed locally!
 This creates a record of the transmitted text.
 The same mechanism also means that full-duplex communication is possible.
 Obviously, simultaneously sent and received signals are printed on top of each other.
 This was actually used during the standard speed adjustment procedure upon establishing a communications link (ref.
 1).